delvtech/hyperdrive/README.md

 # Disclaimer

-The language used in this codebase is for coding convenience only, and is not intended to, and does not, have any particular legal or regulatory significance.
+This project is a work-in-progress.
+The language used in this code and documentation is not intended to, and does not, have any particular financial, legal, or regulatory significance.

 ---